 But for me, I’ve realised, the happy tears also come in recognition of everything that has happened up to that moment, and made that moment matter – and here is where life on the move offers a truly unique opportunity.

-But when you or the people around you move every two or three years, it’s not possible to lose track, because the passage of time is regularly marked and remarked upon.
+But for those of us who move every two or three years, it’s not possible to lose track, because the passage of time is regularly marked, and remarked upon.
 We have an ongoing series of threshold moments.
 I can map out the last ten years according to where I lived, the community I was a part of there, and the impact the place had on me.
 You can’t move from one country to another without looking back, and appreciating how far you’ve come.

 There’s gratitude too, that I am able to have that moment in which to pause and reflect on the intensity of an expat friendship, and that the friendship will in most cases continue across continents.